Kwé — Pjila’si — Welcome

 The following acknowledgement is made at all community and public events on campus:

 Before we begin the proceedings, I would like to acknowledge, honour, and pay respect to the traditional owners and custodians (from all four directions), of the land on which we gather.
-It is upon the unceded ancestral lands of the Mi’kmaq Nation and our brothers and sisters, the Wolastoquyik (wool-USS-da-guh-way) (Maliseet) peoples, that Mount Allison University is built.
+It is upon the unceded ancestral lands of the Mi’kmaw people, that Mount Allison University is built.
+While this area is known as Sackville, NB the territory is part of the greater territory of Mi'kma'ki.

 As we share our own knowledge, teaching, learning, and research practices within this University, may we also pay respect to the knowledge embedded forever within the Indigenous custodianship of this country.
 Welilioq (wa-LA-lee-og)